UK 'working on benefit restrictions' for EU migrants

 Prof Dustmann said there was "very little concern that immigrants from EU countries are free-riding on the UK's welfare system".

 Matthew Pollard, executive director of Migration Watch UK, a think tank that supports tighter immigration controls, accepted EU migrants claimed less than UK nationals in out-of-work benefits but said it was "still right for the government to restrict access".

 "It goes against people's sense of fairness that the EU want an EU migrant to be treated in exactly the same way as a Brit when it comes to out-of-work benefits.
 This undermines confidence in the welfare system as well as the EU in general," he told 5 live.

-He said migrants claimed more in terms of "in work" benefits, such as working tax credits and housing benefit, and there was no economic case for mass immigration.'No strings'
+He said migrants claimed more in terms of "in work" benefits, such as working tax credits and housing benefit, and there was no economic case for mass immigration.

 Last week UKIP leader Nigel Farage called for migrants to be barred from receiving benefits until they have been living in the UK for five years.

 London Mayor Boris Johnson suggested any ban should be two years.

 Labour has said it supports the government's three-month ban, which it said was "reasonable and achievable".

 Meanwhile, more than 90 Conservative MPs have written to David Cameron urging him to give Parliament a national veto over current and future EU laws.